Slapshot (band): Self-titled, Make America Hate Again (2014–2024)

 In 2014, the band went on tour in Australia for the first time, recording a song specifically for the tour titled "Everything Wants To Kill You".
 Later that same year, they released their 6th studio album, a self-titled record, and went on another European tour.
+On April 18, the band performed at that years New England Metal and Hardcore Fest.
 Benny Grotto joined the band in November 2014.
-On January 15 2015, Slapshot released a music video for the song “I Told You So” which is a rarity for the band.
-Kelly stated in an interview “We only had 4 hours to shoot the video and had very limited resources.
-[The] goal of the video was to create a raw, gritty, unique and in your face music video.”
+That same month guitarist Craig Silverman joined Agnostic Front and began playing in both bands simultaneously.
+On January 15, 2015, Slapshot released a music video for the song "I Told You So" which is a rarity for the band.
+Kelly stated in an interview "We only had 4 hours to shoot the video and had very limited resources.
+[The] goal of the video was to create a raw, gritty, unique and in your face music video."

-In February 2015, the band flew to The Netherlands to play a secret one-off show for a Dutch friend's birthday party in a small bar in Goes.
+In February 2015, the band flew to the Netherlands to play a secret one-off show for a Dutch friend's birthday party in a small bar in Goes.

-In 2016, the band went on a tour in Europe and the U.S. They also performed at Boston University's Agganis Arena as part of a special St. Patrick's Week run.
+In 2016, the band went on a tour in Europe and the U.S. They also performed at Boston University's Agganis Arena as part of a special St. Patrick's Week run by Dropkick Murphy.
 Douglas Mackinnon also took over on drums.
 They also released a live album, Blood Bath in Germany, which was originally recorded in on September 13th, 1995 in Esterhofen, Germany.

-In 2017, the band did a European tour alongside fellow Massachusetts band Dropkick Murphys.
+In early 2017, Slapshot embarked on a European tour alongside fellow Massachusetts band Dropkick Murphys.
+Following this the band held their own European headlining dates in August, October and November of that year.